BenWhetton/keras-surgeon/README.md

 * insert layers
 * replace layers

-Keras-Surgeon is compatible with any model architecture.
+Keras-surgeon is compatible with any model architecture.
 Any number of layers can be modified in a single traversal of the network.

 These kinds of modifications are sometimes known as network surgery which inspired the name of this package.

-The {{{{}}} module contains simple methods to perform network surgery on a single layer within a model.\
+The `operations` module contains simple methods to perform network surgery on a single layer within a model.\
 Example usage: